hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 ### `builtOnURL`
 This provides the URL of the technology web site which will be placed as an hyperlink on the technology logo (bottom left).
-When not specified, a click on the logo will not trigger any navigation.
+If not specified, a click on the logo will not trigger any navigation.

 ### `sponsorLogoURL`
 This provides the location of an image to be used as a sponsor logo at the bottom right of the page.
 It can be either:
 - the file path of an image located at the root of the application (e.g. `/my-own-sponsor-logo.svg`)
-- the URL of an image available on the network (e.g. `https://my-own-server.com/my-own-sponsor-logo.svg`) When not specified, no sponsor logo is displayed.
+- the URL of an image available on the network (e.g. `https://my-own-server.com/my-own-sponsor-logo.svg`) If not specified, no sponsor logo is displayed.

 ### `sponsorURL`
 This provides the URL of the sponsor web site which will be placed as an hyperlink on the sponsor logo (bottom right).
-When not specified, a click on the logo will not trigger any navigation.
+If not specified, a click on the logo will not trigger any navigation.

 ### `termsOfUseURL`
 When specified, this parameter will cause the display of a `See Terms of Service` mention at the bottom of the page,